How to get a title for a trailer: which path are you in?

 | Boat trailer or RV with separate paperwork | Same general workflow, different agency forms and weight thresholds — see boat trailer title. |

-- VIN inspection scheduling.
-State police or DMV inspection slots can run 2-6 weeks out.
-If your state requires one — common for homemade or no-title trailers — book it before you complete other paperwork.
+One thing applies regardless of path: VIN inspection scheduling is almost always the longest pole in the tent.
+State police or DMV slots can run 2-6 weeks out, and homemade or no-title trailers almost always need one.
+If that's your row, book the inspection before chasing other paperwork.
 Details: trailer VIN inspection.

 Lien warning